jonathanlandGit/Java/README.md

 # Java Sample Programs
-This is just a compilation of some the Java programs I have worked on.
-Some of the programs demonstrate working with different kinds of collections interfaces, as well various other dynamic programming problems.
-Other programs implement abstract data types.
+This is a compilation of some of the Java programs I have worked on.
+These programs demonstrate working with the different kinds of collection interfaces in Java and how to approach algorithms from a dynamic programming perspective.
+Some of the other programs implement abstract data types.
 The degree of difficulty varies.